home | email |

 Disc 2: Lubie, Lubie (alt.), I Can't Explain, I Can't Explain (alt. mix), Bald Headed Woman, Out In The Street, Out In The Street, Motoring, Motoring (alt.), I'm A Man, Heatwave, Daddy Rolling Stone, Please, Please, Please, Shout And Shimmy, I Don't Mind, The Ox, A Legal Matter, Anyway, Anyhow, Anywhere, Anyway, Anyhow, Anywhere (alt.), Circles, Instant Party Mixture, Instant Party Mixture (a cappella mix), Leaving Here, Anytime You Want Me, Anytime You Want Me (a cappella mix)

-I've had the fortunate privilege of listening to a copy of Shel's master tapes (some of which are included in the "My Generation Deluxe" CD release).
-There's about 2 hours and 45 minutes of material, which includes released versions of the songs, outtakes of the same, and one previously unreleased song (see track listing #49 below).
+I've had the fortunate privilege of listening to a copy of Shel's master tapes (some of which are included in the "My Generation" (Deluxe Edition) and "My Generation" (Super Deluxe Edition) CD release(s)).
+There is about 2 hours and 45 minutes of material, which includes released versions of the songs and several outtakes of the same.
 The sound quality of all of this material is excellent.

 Note: the information in the brackets [ ] are relevant to the take and mix #.
 Not every track had one described or I just wasn't able to distinguish what they were saying.
 The comments below the tracks reflect the description that I wrote down as I was listening to the music.
 There may be some errors as I didn't actually a/b these versions to each other (in the case of multiple takes), or the released versions (except with "Anyway, Anyhow, Anywhere").